scientistigwe/README-Template/README.md

 - <img src="./assets/icons/jquery.png" width="20px" align="top"><a href="[JQuery-url]"> jQuery</a> - Used for simplifying HTML document traversing, event handling, and animation.

-## Project Management and Development Approach
+<h2 id="management-and-development">Project Management and Development Approach</h2>

 This project was implemented using the Agile Manifesto methodology.
 Below are the ways this project adhered to the 4 core values and 12 core principles of the aforementioned method: